tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-6-Analysis.md

 Objective 6 - Peak Time Analysis
 ##
-Objective: Identify routes with the longest and shortest average journey times and assess their consistency with advertised times.
+Objective: Investigate the impact of delays and cancellations on refund requests.

        Key Questions:
-   	- Which routes have the longest and shortest average journey times?
+        - Is there a correlation between delay length and refund requests?
-   	- Are there routes where travel times consistently exceed advertised durations?
+        - Which routes experience the most delays or cancellations, and what are the common causes?

 ##
 SQL Query: Used to extract route name, average actual journey duration, average advertised journey duration and the difference between the two durations from the dataset.